 Anna was born in Melbourne and spent her early childhood in San Francisco and Paris, as her father completed his post-doctoral work in medicine, and her mother plotted a career in psychology while looking after three small children.

 Anna studied English literature, German and law in Melbourne and West Berlin.
 In the 1990’s she was Counsel in International and Human Rights law for the Australian Government before leaving to live in Berlin and write full-time.
-Today, she continues her commitment to human rights as an Ambassador for the International Cities of Refuge Network which offers safe havens around the world to writers persecuted in their own countries.
+She has continued her commitment to human rights as an Ambassador for the International Cities of Refuge Network which offers safe havens around the world to writers persecuted in their own countries.

-Anna’s books have received many awards and her essays have been widely published and anthologised.
-A former DAAD (Berlin), Australia Council, NSW Writing Fellow and Rockefeller Foundation Fellow, Anna is a UTS Luminary and Chancellor’s Postdoctoral Fellow.
+Anna’s books have received many prestigious awards, including the Samuel Johnson (now Baillie Gifford) Prize for best non-fiction published in the English language for Stasiland, and Australia’s premier prize for fiction, the Miles Franklin, for All That I Am.
+Her essays have been widely published and anthologised.
+Anna is a University of Technology Sydney Luminary and Ambassador.
 In 2011 she was named in the ‘Top 100 People of Influence’ by the Sydney Morning Herald and appointed to the Literature Board of the Australia Council for the Arts.

 After several years in Brooklyn, NY, Anna now lives in Sydney.